zbunde/tutorials.gschool.it/source/http_with_sinatra_spike.md

 You will need to figure out what HTTP verb to use since you already have a `/items/:id` endpoint that uses the GET verb.

   * The value of the text box will update the item at the location in the hash denoted by the id.
-  * For example, if I go to `/items/1/edit` and enter "Tandoori Chicken" then the item at id 1 in the items hash will now be "Tandoori Chicken" instead of "Chicken Tikka Masala" from the demo.
+For example, if I go to `/items/1/edit` and enter "Tandoori Chicken" then the item at id 1 in the items hash will now be "Tandoori Chicken" instead of "Chicken Tikka Masala" from the demo.
+  * The user will be redirected to the '/items' page.

 #### 5. Users can delete items

 Add a delete button to the `/items/:id` page for each item.

-  * This button will be the submit button of a form with no form fields that issues a request (see above) to the URL `/items/[id of the item]` with the form action that you specify.
+  * This button will be the submit button of a form with no form fields that issues a request to the URL `/items/[id of the item]` with the form action of 'post' and a hidden action that you specify (see post from above).
   * For example, if I am drawing the delete button for the item of id 1, then the URL for the form will be `/items/1`.

 Implement a `/items/:id` endpoint that removes the item with the id passed in.

   * If the item does not exist, then you don't have to do anything special just return an OK status.
+  * Redirect the user to the '/items' page.
   * Why do the edit and update endpoints for an item (`/items/:id`) return a status of Not Found when the item does not exist but this endpoint doesn't?
 Leave the answer in a comment at the top of this route in your code.